 To our surprise, no planned implementations were cancelled, but some were postponed, as IT groups wait for their businesses to work out the transformation strategy.
 However, the number of delayed deployments was much lower than anticipated, and many organizations seized the opportunity to commit to transformation early, by bringing their plans forward to replace legacy service management systems.

-The service management market is set to fly
+The service management tool market is set to fly

 Hornbill uses several tightly integrated marketing tools to assess global market intent across 25 technology areas in real-time.
 The graph above, based only on UK market intent data, shows the market’s reaction to the COVID-19 Tsunami (Turquoise line).